This blog may contain affiliate links. Read our disclosure policy for more info.

 Monte Alban Tour Recommendations:

 This half-day tour specifically goes to Monte Alban only (many tours combine with other activities which reduces the amount of time you have at Monte Alban.)
-It includes an English speaking guide, air-conditioned transport, and hotel pick up!
+It includes an English-speaking guide, air-conditioned transport, and hotel pick-up!
+At only $36 USD, it’s a steal!

-If you want a full-day experience of history, consider this tour which not only goes to Monte Alban but also to Atzompa, Yagul, and Mitla.
-It is a full-day trip from Oaxaca that takes about 10-hours, but it is a great way to see it all in just one day!
+If you want a full-day experience of history, consider this tour which not only goes to Monte Alban but also to Atzompa, Cuilapam, and Coyotepec.
+It is a full-day trip from Oaxaca that takes about 8 hours, but it is a great way to see it all in just one day!
+This tour costs only $48 USD and all admission prices are included.

 4. Hierve el Agua tour from Oaxaca

 To be honest, before visiting Hierve el Aqua for myself I had my doubts.
-I had read a lot about this place, but so much so that I thought it was going to be overly touristy and over-hyped by tour companies trying to capitalize.
+I had read a lot about this place, so much so that I thought it was going to be overly touristy and overhyped by tour companies trying to capitalize.

 But that wasn’t completely true.
 Sure, Hierve el Agua was full of tourists, but that was only because it was so spectacular!